SuryaTest29/Challenge29/README.md

 * Next we use the "cd Pokemon.Search.Test" to navigate to the folder containing the tests
 * Finally we run the command "dotnet test".
 * We see the success message that the 5 tests have been executed successfully.
+* The image "Test Project Docker Results" shows the reults of the same.